princego/atomistic_modeling/session3_bond_length/README.md

 Use POTCAR file of `N`.
 POTCAR file is not given here because VASP is a commercial code.

 _File 5: job.sh_

+We are requesting 2 hrs of computing time and 1 core.
+The current calculation will take less than a minute.
 ```
 #!/bin/bash
 #PBS -o out